An

 bleeding a bit.
 It felt good and energetic wanting

-only to zoom away from the animal doctor.
-To
+only to zoom away from me when placed on the

 the most tranquil and scenic Singapore's Pierce